-You will be dropped from classes if payment for the course or related course materials fees are not received by the payment deadline.
-Check your RCCD email account for non-payment drop notices.
-PLease note that if you are applying for financial aid but it has not yet been approved, you will be responsible for any outstanding fees at the time of the payment deadline.
+No drops for non-payment.
 If you waitlist a class and space becomes available, you will be automatically enrolled and a notification email will be sent to your RCCD email account.
 If you do not intend to remain in the class, you must drop yourself by the drop and refund deadlines.